Everything You Need to Know About Brain Stem Function

 In addition to serving as a bridge between the brain and the spinal cord and relaying information to all other parts of the brain, the main function of the brain stem is to regulate your body’s autonomic functions like breathing and digestion.

-The brain stem regulates many of these functions in your body that are essential for you to live, such as your breathing, heart rate, blood pressure, and your central nervous system
+The brain stem regulates many of the functions in your body that are essential for you to live, such as your breathing, heart rate, blood pressure, and your central nervous system.

 That process to keep you alive is controlled by your brainstem in reaction to your running.
 That is precisely why it’s vital for sustaining life.